slds-lmu/lecture_i2ml/README_intern.md

 - Access to the `master` branch is protected, please make your own, issue-/task-specific branch to work in and do a pull request once you're done.
 - Do many **small, focused, single-issue commits** with **descriptive commit messages**: each commit message should
     - refer the issue it adresses or fixes, i.e. include something like `adresses #<issuenumber>`, `closes #<issuenumber>` or similar
-    - for student helpers, they should always also include the approximate amount of time spent on the work being comitted (i.e. include something like `time spent: <XX> hours`)
+    - for student helpers, could/should also include the approximate amount of time spent on the work being comitted (i.e. include something like `time spent: <XX> hours`) to help with time tracking.

 ### Slides: